 CAS believes that preparation is critical to a successful adoption and to long-term adoptive parenting.
 The agency will provide educational services to families in our program.
 Adoption is a lifelong process and CAS will work to ensure that every family is prepared and supported as they begin the adoption journey.

-As part of the home study process, prospective adoptive parents will provide documentation such as birth certificates, marriage certificates, health certification and criminal background checks.
-Personal, family and employment references will also be gathered.
-Families will be provided with a complete list of all required documentation before beginning the home study process.
+As part of the home study process, prospective adoptive parents will provide documentation such as birth certificates, marriage certificates, health certification, and criminal background checks.
+Personal, family, and employment references will also be gathered.
+Families will be provided with a complete list of all required documentation once the home study process begins.
 The home study typically consists of 4-6 interviews with the family, including an individual interview with each applicant.
 At least one interview must take place in the family’s home.
-Most home studies are completed in three months.
-That allows time for the scheduling of family interviews, for the gathering of documents, and for the writing, review, formatting and delivery of the home study to all appropriate parties.